 Additional information.
 For more details on IRAs, see Pub.
-590-A, Contributions to Individual Retirement Arrangements (IRAs); and Pub.
+590-A and Pub.
 590-B, Distributions from Individual Retirement Arrangements (IRAs).

-If you received distributions from a traditional, SEP, or SIMPLE IRA in 2021 and you have never made nondeductible contributions (including nontaxable amounts you rolled over from a qualified retirement plan) to these IRAs, don't report the distributions on 2021 Form 8606.
-Instead, see Lines 4a and 4b in the 2021 Instructions for Form 1040 or the 2021 Instructions for Form 1040-NR.
+If you received distributions from a traditional, SEP, or SIMPLE IRA in 2022 and you have never made nondeductible contributions (including nontaxable amounts you rolled over from a qualified retirement plan) to these IRAs, don't report the distributions on 2022 Form 8606.
+Instead, see Lines 4a and 4b in the 2022 Instructions for Form 1040 or the 2022 Instructions for Form 1040-NR.
 Also, to find out if any of your contributions to traditional IRAs are deductible, see the instructions for Schedule 1 in the Instructions for Form 1040.